BigBoiCJ/SteamAutoCracker/README.md

 It is not bannable, and won't cause you problems.

 Nothing is logged by SAC.\
-You can delete the SAC folder at any time and there won't be any leftovers.
+You can delete the SAC folder at any time and there won't be any leftovers. *

+__* Exception to leftovers:__
+- There will be some leftovers if you use the compiled exe.
+This is due to how PyInstaller / auto-py-to-exe works.
+An embedded version of Python and the python script itself will be extracted to the temp-folder of your OS.
+The folder will be named `_MEIxxxxxx`, where xxxxxx is a random number.
+You can delete the folder at any time after using the program, as it might not correctly delete itself in all cases.
+Please check the [pyinstaller documentation](https://pyinstaller.org/en/stable/operating-mode.html#how-the-one-file-program-works) for more infos.

 ## Virus detection
 You could get a virus detection on some files.
 The biggest offender is `sac_emu\game\steam_api.dll`.\